About Us

 Samuel Kohtala

-Samuel Kohtala has a master’s degree in pharmacy (2015, University of Helsinki), and he is currently preparing his PhD thesis regarding the neuropharmacological effects of rapid acting antidepressant drugs.
+Samuel Kohtala has a PhD (pharm.) in neuropharmacology.
+He focuses on studying the neuropharmacological effects of rapid acting antidepressant drugs.
 He is especially looking at pathways related to neurotrophic signaling and investigating putative novel rapid-acting treatments of depression, especially ketamine, nitrous oxide and psilocybin.
 Samuel also actively participates in scientific outreach activities, where he takes advantage of his previous artistic endeavors in news writing, editing, graphic design and audiovisual production.

 Okko Alitalo